MaSp005/deathmarkers/about.md

 You can <cr>prevent</c> the mod from sharing your deaths and still show others' deaths in the settings, although it is recommended to <cg>keep (anonymous) sharing on</c> for creators seeking to use the data to improve their levels.

-# Special Thanks
+## Special Thanks

-**Adam_729** for creating the [original mod](https://github.com/Adam7290/deathmarkers/blob/main/mod.json)!

-This is my first mod and a lot of the original code helped me figure out the process of modding with Geode.
+**Adam_729** for creating the [original mod](https://github.com/Adam7290/deathmarkers)!
+As this is my first mod, a lot of the original source code helped me figure out the process of modding with Geode.